-If you get the warning symptoms of a hypo whilst driving, you must always stop as soon as it is safe to do so.
+If you get warning symptoms of a hypo while you're driving, stop as soon as it is safe to do so.
 Do not ignore the warning symptoms.

 - always carry your blood glucose meter and strips with you

 - carry personal identification to show you have diabetes in case of an accident

 - make sure your blood glucose meter displays the correct time and date so you have a record

 If your blood glucose is 5.0 mmol/l or less, have a snack.
 If it is less than 4.0 mmol/l or you feel hypoglycaemic (low blood glucose), do not drive.